 Support for Habitat

-In 2012, the Department of Medicine pledged $60,000 in support of building a home for the Ayite family in the Sunrise neighborhood — the nation’s first trailer park transformation without resident displacement.
-Thanks to countless Department of Medicine faculty, staff and others, most of that money was raised, and the Ayites have settled into their new home.
-Since then, we have continued to do fund-raising for Habitat and contribute volunteer time to Habitat builds.
+In 2012, the UVA Department of Medicine pledged $60,000 to Greater Charlottesville Habitat for Humanity in support of a home for the Ayite family in the Sunrise neighborhood — the nation’s first trailer park transformation without resident displacement.
+Through the efforts and generosity of Department of Medicine staff, faculty and trainees, more than $58k was raised, and the Ayites have settled into their new home.
+Since then, DOM has continued to organize volunteer teams to serve with Habitat builds.